omegat-org/launch4j/README.md

 - Migrate to a Gradle build system
 - Drop files not published to Maven Central
 - Dependencies updates
+- Support running on ARM64 Linux
+- Publish sourceJar and javadocJar on Maven Central
+- Fix Util#exec not to use default character encoding for security
-- Tweak for minor code
+- Tweak code styles

 ## Features